-The Notre Dame Cathedral In Paris Is On Lockdown After An Attack On A Police Officer
+People Were Locked In Paris's Notre Dame Cathedral After A Cop Was Attacked With A Hammer

 Anti-terror authorities have since opened an investigation into the incident.

-Images from the scene showed a heavy security perimeter established around the cathedral, a popular tourist spot that lies on the Ile de la Cité in the Seine.
+A heavy security perimeter was established around the cathedral, a popular tourist spot that lies on the Ile de la Cité in the Seine.

 People in the church at the time of the incident on Tuesday reported being locked inside and instructed to raise their hands in the air.